 Co-created by Michael Dante DiMartino and Bryan Konietzko, the animated series was one of the most popular cartoons of the mid-2000s.
-The series spawned an equal popular spin-off series in 2012 known as The Legend of Korra (both of which are streaming on Netflix in the majority of regions around the world but are expected to leave eventually).
+The series spawned an equally popular spin-off series in 2012 known as The Legend of Korra (both of which are streaming on Netflix in the majority of regions around the world but are expected to leave eventually).

-What is the plot of Avatar: The Last Airbender?
+What is the plot of the live-action Avatar: The Last Airbender?

-The plot of the live-action remake will follow the adventures of its animated counterpart.
+The plot of the live-action remake will retread the same adventures as its animated counterpart.

 Aang is the latest Avatar of the air nomads.
 After sleeping for 100 years in the ‘Avatar State’, Aang is awoken by Katara and Sokka of the Water Tribe.
 Learning of the war ravaging the world by the Fire Nation, Aang with the help of his new friends must master the abilities of the remaining elements so he can bring harmony amongst the nations.